yugabyte/cdcsdk-server/README.md

 checks — an array of individual checks

 The general status of the health check is computed as a logical AND of all the declared health check procedures.
-The checks array is currently empty as we have not specified any health check procedure yet.

 Example output: